 - Is it ever necessary to pay overtime to farm workers?

-As long as the responsibilities of the office staff are limited to duties integral to the farming operations of their employer, they are also exempt.
+- If the responsibilities of the office staff are limited to duties integral to the farming operations of their employer, then they are owed overtime after 55 hours in one workweek week starting January 1, 2023.

 - Do agricultural processors have to pay daily overtime?